RULES & REGULATIONS

 4) Any pitch that is bouncing higher than 10 inches as it comes across the plate will be considered a ball.

 5) If a fielder advances forward of the 1st to 3rd base line before the ball is kicked time will be called and the kicker is awarded a ball.
-A warning will be issued to the fielder, a second offense will result in ejection.
+A warning will be issued to the fielder, a second offense can result in ejection.

 6) The pitcher must be behind the pitchers line when releasing the pitch or it will be considered a ball.

 7) If a catcher advances forward of the kicker before the ball is kicked time will be called and the kicker is awarded a ball.
-A warning will be issued to the fielder, a second offense will result in ejection.
+A warning will be issued to the fielder, a second offense can result in ejection.

 1) Any kick landing in fair territory but traveling out of bounds to foul territory on its own before reaching 1st or 3rd base is considered foul.
 Any ball touched by a fielder in fair territory is considered in play even if the ball is headed towards foul territory.